RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   Then you have tried to run the validator from another location than its root folder.
 Make sure you do:
   ./bin/rpki-validator

-  This will be fixed at some point... should be trivial, we're just loaded with more important stuff right now...

-= The validator does not re-validate ROAs automatically at this time, you need to manually click the 'update now' button on the ROAs page.
-We expect to automate this over the next two weeks

 = The validator does not check for revocations or expiration times in between validation runs

-= The validator treats expired CRLs and Manifest as invalid, not stale, and will reject any dependent objects at this time.
+= The validator treats expired CRLs and Manifest as a warning

 = The validator does not support incremental updates as defined here, yet: http://tools.ietf.org/html/draft-ietf-sidr-rpki-rtr-16#section-6.2